davidjwalling/os/README.md

 ### OS

-Copyright  2010-2019 David J. Walling.
+Copyright (C) 2010-2019 David J. Walling.
 MIT License.

 - A simple operating system for x86-based PC-compatible systems.
 - A series of subprojects that demonstrate design and coding concepts.